-- Learn how to browse in incognito using Google Chrome.
+- Learn how to browse in a private window using Chrome

-- Learn how to browse in incognito using Mozilla Firefox.
+- Learn how to browse in a private window using Firefox

-If the issue is resolved by opening a new window, then the problem is related to the browser.
+If the issue is resolved by opening a private window, then the problem is related to the browser.
 In that case, it is recommended to clear the cache.

 If you still cannot access Jackrabbit, then the issue may be related to your device.
 Restart your device and reboot your modem/router.

 - Unplug the power and Ethernet cables from the modem.

 - Wait 2-3 minutes for the modem to fully power off.

 - Reconnect the power and Ethernet cables to the modem.

 - Check if the internet is working properly.